Japan to cut fiscal 2019 tax revenue estimate on weak corporate earnings | The Japan Times

-The government will cut its tax revenue estimate for fiscal 2019 from ¥62.50 trillion ($575 billion), possibly by more than ¥2 trillion, as a result of weaker-than-expected corporate earnings amid a slowdown in the global economy, government sources said Thursday.
+The government will cut its tax revenue estimate for fiscal 2019 possibly by more than ¥2 trillion, from ¥62.50 trillion ($575 billion), as a result of weaker-than-expected corporate earnings amid a slowdown in the global economy, government sources have said.

-The first possible decline in three years is expected to prompt the government to issue debt to compile a supplementary budget for the year through March to finance reconstruction in areas hit by a series of natural disasters, the sources said.
+The first possible decline in three years is expected to prompt the government to issue debt to compile a supplementary budget for the year through March in order to finance reconstruction in areas hit by a series of natural disasters, the sources said Thursday.

-As a spate of firms have cut their earnings forecasts amid fallouts from the prolonged U.S.-China trade conflict, corporate tax revenue is expected to fall in the fiscal year, the sources said.
+As a number of firms have cut their earnings forecasts in turn amid fallout from the prolonged U.S.-China trade conflict, corporate tax revenue is expected to fall in the fiscal year, the sources said.

 For the first half through September, corporate tax revenue dropped 9.1 percent from a year earlier, according to Finance Ministry data.